 - Emergency contact details – to use in the event of an emergency

-We will retain personal information about unsuccessful candidates for 6 months after the recruitment process has completed.
-The information will them be destroyed and/or deleted.
+We will retain personal information about unsuccessful candidates for 6 months after the closing date of the vacancy.
+The information will then be destroyed and/or deleted.

 If you are employed by Norfolk Carers Support your details will be provided to CBR, part of Voluntary Norfolk, who provide payroll services for Norfolk Carers Support and Royal London who administer our Group Pension Plan.
 The provision of this information is a legal requirement.
 CBR are also legally required to share information with HMRC.